NullPounce/pounce-keys/README.md

 injector does not work on all apps (works on spotify and a few more)

+open the Source folder in VS code and search and replace all for 2 instances of "INSERT-WEBHOOK-URL-FROM-YOUR-CHANNEL-BOT" with your own bot token

 run: python -m inject

 place the apk you want to inject into the apk folder

 click inject, wait for it to stop hanging, it's done when there exists text in the box

-open the output folder in VS code and search and replace all for 2 instances of "INSERT-WEBHOOK-URL-FROM-YOUR-CHANNEL-BOT" with your own bot token

 click on inject